Skip to content

 You can perform the following operations sequentially to troubleshoot the issue:

-1. Execute ping 8.8.8.8 on the host machine to check if the host can access the public internet.
+1. Execute ping 8.8.8.8 on the host machine to check if the host can access the public network.

-2. Execute curl http://bing.com on the host machine to check if the host's DNS is functioning properly.
+2. Execute curl http://bing.com on the host machine to check if the host's DNS is functioning normally.

-3. Execute docker exec -it {DataFlux Func container ID} sh -c 'exec ping 8.8.8.8' to check if the container can access the public internet.
+3. Execute docker exec -it {DataFlux Func container ID} sh -c 'exec ping 8.8.8.8' to check if the public network is accessible from within the container.

-4. Execute docker exec -it {DataFlux Func container ID} sh -c 'exec curl http://bing.com -i' to check if the DNS within the container is functioning properly.
+4. Execute docker exec -it {DataFlux Func container ID} sh -c 'exec curl http://bing.com -i' to check if DNS is functioning normally within the container.

 8.8.8.8 is a commonly used public DNS server address.

-If the installed DataFlux Func image does not have the ping command, you can use curl http://{IP address} as an alternative.
+If the installed DataFlux Func image does not have the ping command, you can use the curl http://{IP address} command instead.

 Possible causes and solutions: